Skip to Content

 Farmers are working hard to make sure the pigs are taken care of in every way, as well as creating more sustainable farms that help not only the farmers but everyone.

 Pig farmers have improved their farming by using less water, less energy, and even less land.
-You can read about more of the fascinating changes at Porkcares.org.
+You can read about more fascinating changes at Porkcares.org.

 Here are some things that are happening in the industry, as noted on Pork.org.
 Farmers are: